 Your U-Pass card will be activated in later semesters, so if you do request a waiver, we recommend you keep your U-Pass card to avoid paying the $50 replacement fee for a new one.
 Your U-Pass card can also always be used as a regular full-fare Ventra card when the U-Pass is not activated on it.
 This means you can always use the card using your own funds in semesters where you do not have an active U-Pass.

-Why am I required to pay a technology fee for the fall semester if I am taking classes completely online and using my own devices?
+Why am I required to pay a technology fee if I am taking classes completely online and using my own devices?
 (07/23/20 12:00 AM)

 The reality is that the University has incurred significant incremental expenses this year to offer a robust experience and increased flexibility.
 Following are just some of the steps we’re taking:

-As Loyola shifted rapidly to an entirely online experience for spring and summer terms, ITS has enabled more than 600 checkouts of multiple equipment items to nearly 500 faculty, staff, and students, with a large emphasis on use for continuity in work, instruction, and attendance.
+As Loyola shifted rapidly to an online experience for the majority of students, ITS has enabled more than 600 checkouts of multiple equipment items to nearly 500 faculty, staff, and students, with a large emphasis on use for continuity in work, instruction, and attendance.
 A majority of our loans have included continuity-focused items such as wireless hotspots, laptops, webcams, and more.

 The technology fee has not increased, but rather, has remained at the same rate for the last four years.
 All courses will be taught by the same Loyola faculty, and, Loyola ranked #8 in 2020 for Best Online Bachelor’s Programs by US News and World Report.
 We will continue our efforts to offer the best possible Loyola education and experience, online and–where possible–face-to-face, so that students can persevere during these challenging and uncertain times.